2. PopEF file format

 2.6.
 PopEF file analysis

-The Poplar SDK provides the popef_dump
+The Poplar SDK includes the popef_dump

 file without using the C++ or Python API.
 It shows the file structure and

-(it displays all the information in the case of a Metadata
+(it displays all the information in the case of a Metadata blob).
+However,

-The tool allows you to read several files at the same time.
+tool allows you to read several files at the same time.

 popef_dump